-Registration doesn't automatically make you a client of Maurice Blackburn - and you are under no obligation to become one in the future.
-Maurice Blackburn can provide you with further free advice or information via one of their specialist asbestos lawyers if you want, or need it.
+Registration doesn't automatically make the member a client of Maurice Blackburn - and they are under no obligation to become one in the future.
+Maurice Blackburn can provide members with further free advice or information via one of their specialist asbestos lawyers if they want, or need it.